Agriculture

 10. Suguna Foods Pvt Ltd.

-• Seasonal changes, crop vulnerability and changes in cropping pattern.
+• Seasonal changes, crop vulnerability, and changes in cropping patterns.

 • Financial constraints and uncertainty about future market demands.

-• Lack of the supply of same variety of fruits and vegetables in bulk.
+• Lack of the supply of the same variety of fruits and vegetables in bulk.

 • Absence of information about the quality and quantity of the market.